allenm84/MhwModManager/README.md

 # MhwModManager
-App to manager mods for Monster Hunter World (MHW)
+App to manage mods for Monster Hunter World (MHW)